tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ The first time an enemy engages you, make an opportunity attack against that enemy.
 On a hit, you deal +2d8 damage with that attack (epic: +4d10) and daze the foe until the end of its turn, if the creature is large or smaller (epic: any size).

 **Quirk:** Doesn't like to be touched.

 ---

-#### Staff of Gifts

-_Recharge 11+:_ Once per battle, you and any other spellcasters present may draw on the power of the staff before attacking with a spell.
-Drawing on the power of the staff adds the staff’s bonus to the attack and damage of the spell – so, if you’ve got a champion-tier staff, someone else could draw on it to add +2 to their attack and damage.
-Everyone capable of drawing on the staff knows what it can do – and what the consequences are, because anyone who does draw on the staff owes an archdevil a favor.

-Multiple spellcasters can draw on the staff in a battle, but each spellcaster can only benefit from the staff once.

-If you draw on your own staff, the bonus stacks with the basic bonus from the staff – so you’d get +2 from holding the staff, and another +2 on top of that when you draw on it.

-If anyone draws on the staff in a battle, the staff is depleted after the battle and must recharge, but it can be drawn on by any number of people in one battle.

-**Quirk:** A little too generous.

----

-#### Staff of the God's Riches

-_Recharge 16+:_ When you cast a cleric spell using this staff, you can cast the spell both _for __power_ and _for__ broad__effect_ (if applicable), choosing different targets.

-**Quirk:** Careless with money.

----

-#### Staff of Manipulation

-When you cast an attack spell using this staff, you gain a +1 bonus to attack and damage with that spell if it has any additional negative effect on the target(s) besides damage (including ongoing damage).

-**Quirk:** Expects to be treated with respect.

----